A Simple Step to Get Healthier Today: Eat Your Greens

 Almost as important as the type of green you like is how you choose to cook it.
 Raw lettuce is the easiest way to enjoy greens, while roasting requires a little more TLC.
 Below, I’ve laid out a guide to help you choose the best cooking technique for your preferred greens, cooking skill level, and food-adventurous experience.
 Not all of us are ready to dive into a bowl of raw kale.
 That’s why bags of pre-washed baby spinach exist.

-How to Cook the Ultimate Greens:
+5 Ways to Cook the Ultimate Greens

 There are no hard-and-fast rules on cooking greens.
 Some people love a raw kale salad while others can only tolerate steamed sweet baby spinach.
-My experience as a chef has taught me a few key lessons on basic cooking techniques for greens:
+My experience as a plant-based vegan chef has taught me a few key lessons on basic cooking techniques for greens:

-Roasting
+1) Roasting

 Skill Level: Intermediate – Advanced Taste Level: Nervous Seedling